 Each time you add a new condition or group, you’ll see an example of your search displayed below.
 This is also the search that you’ll see displayed above your results when you run your search.

-Below is an example of what the query looks like if you wanted to find all PDFs that contain the words 'Negotiation Agreement':
+Below is an example of what the query looks like if you want to find all PDFs that contain the words 'Negotiation Agreement':

 Once you've created your search parameters, there are a couple of options you can choose: